Homotopy coherent structures: Homotopy coherent diagrams

 \begin{ex} In the case of a discrete group $G$ regarded as a one-object category $\cat{B}G$, the free resolution $\gC{\cat{B}G}$ is defined by specifying the single endo-hom-set of each category $(FU)^n\cat{B}G$, together with the composition action.
 The underlying graph of $\cat{B}G$ is given by the non-identity elements of $G$, and thus $(FU)\cat{B}G$ is the group of words in these letters, i.e., the free group on the non-identity elements of $G$.
 The group $(FU)^2\cat{B}G$ is then the group of words of words and so on. \end{ex}

-\begin{exc} Compute $\gC\bbomega$ and show that its $n$-arrows enumerate the data described above.\footnote{In fact, it has more $n$-arrows than the $n$-homotopies describe above.
-We will be able to explain this when we return to this example in Part \ref{part:II}.} \end{exc}
+\begin{exc} Compute $\gC\bbomega$ and show that its $n$-arrows enumerate the data described at the introduction to this section.\footnote{In fact, it has more $n$-arrows than the $n$-homotopies describe above.
+We will be able to explain this when we return to this simplicial category in Example \ref{ex:coherent-simplex}.} \end{exc}

-The category $\cA$ can also be thought of as a discrete simplicial category in which the diagram \eqref{eq:simp-category-shape} is constant at $\cA$, so the only $n$-arrows are degenerated 0-arrows.
+The category $\cA$ can also be thought of as a discrete simplicial category in which the diagram (\ref{eq:simp-category-shape}) is constant at $\cA$, so the only $n$-arrows are degenerated 0-arrows.
 There is a canonical ``augmentation'' map $\epsilon \colon \gC\cA \to \cA$ determined by its degree zero component $\epsilon \colon FU\cA \to \cA$ which is just given by composition in $\cA$.

 \begin{prop} The functor $\epsilon \colon\gC\cA \to \cA$ is a local homotopy equivalence of simplicial sets.
 That is, for any pair of objects $x,y \in \cA$, the map $\epsilon \colon \gC\cA(x,y) \to \cA(x,y)$ is a homotopy equivalence: $\gC\cA(x,y)$ is homotopy equivalent to the discrete set $\cA(x,y)$ of arrows in $\cA$ from $x$ to $y$. \end{prop} \begin{proof} The augmented simplicial object